WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## randomEntry

 The `randomEntry` method returns a random key-value pair tuple of the map.
-Example:

 ```js
 const map = new SuperMap();